 Looking back on my goals for this year, they seemed reasonably obtainable; Travel, save, pay off debt, etc. So, how many resolutions did I keep?

 I feel a bit icky talking about money when so many people are struggling and out of work.
-I do not want this section to come off as insensitive to so many people’s circumstances.
+This section is not meant to come off as insensitive to other people’s circumstances.
 I have been fortunate enough to work continuously throughout this year, which has allowed me to achieve specific goals.
 However, I know this is not the case for everyone.

 Goal achieved!
 I met my savings goal of $8,000 and then (within the same week) wrote a check for the closing of the condo.
 Because I didn’t go on a big vacation or have as many opportunities to go out this year, saving was easier than expected.
 There were a few hiccups, like unexpectedly buying four new tires for my car and some unplanned weekend trips.
 The $1200 stimulus check didn’t hurt either; most, if not all, went into savings.
 Not knowing if the bottom would fall out at any minute motivated me to shop less.
 I went to the thrift stores when I felt the need to shop for clothing and learned to entertain myself by baking new recipes.
 This year has taught me to live with less, which positively impacted my savings account.